Philippus229/DLNOW/README.md

 # DLNOW
 TVNOW Downloader in Python (only supports free content without DRM protection).
-Will probably receive DRM support very soon (through use of Selenium).

 ## Requirements
  - Python 3.x with requests